Tracy-Ann Oberman: Views on Israel and antisemitism

 Oberman has described Israel as "a country I love", has friends and family living there and has holidayed there throughout her life.
 In April 2012, and again in September 2014, she called on supporters of Israel to be more active in campaigning on Twitter.
-She resigned as a member of the Labour Party in 2016 due to its delay in concluding the disciplinary process of Ken Livingstone after he referred to Hitler "supporting Zionism" during his early years in power.
+She resigned as a member of the Labour Party in 2016, due to its delay in concluding the disciplinary process of Ken Livingstone after he referred to Nazi leader Adolf Hitler "supporting Zionism" during his early years in power.

 In February 2019, Oberman and Rachel Riley instructed a lawyer to take action against 70 individuals for tweets which they perceived to be either libellous or tantamount to harassment, related to their campaign against allegations of antisemitism in the Labour party.
-As a result, Riley and Oberman sued one person who had retweeted a link to an article which had accused Oberman and Riley of harassing a young Labour activist who had commented on accusations of antisemitism in the Labour Party.
+As a result, Riley and Oberman sued a person who had retweeted a link to an article which had accused Oberman and Riley of harassing a young Labour activist who had commented on accusations of antisemitism in the Labour Party.
 In May 2019, a High Court judge ruled that the article that was linked in the tweet was defamatory.
 In July 2020, Riley and Oberman dropped their joint libel suit and contributed towards the defendant's legal costs.

 In late April 2019, Oberman was one of over 100 celebrities who signed a statement against a campaign advocating the boycotting of the 2019 Eurovision Song Contest which was held that year in Israel.
 In December 2019, Oberman spoke at a rally held by Campaign Against Antisemitism in Parliament Square, calling for solidarity with British Jews.

-On 4 April 2021, Oberman falsely accused politician and academic Philip Proudfoot of antisemitism, claiming he had a Twitter "Jew Blocklist".
-On 26 April 2022, she issued a statement apologising for her inaccurate and "hurtful comments", noting that she would pay "substantial damages" to Proudfoot along with his legal costs.
+On 4 April 2021, Oberman accused politician and academic Philip Proudfoot of antisemitism, claiming he had a Twitter "Jew Blocklist".
+On 26 April 2022, she issued a statement apologising for her inaccurate and "hurtful comments", noting that she would pay "substantial damages" to Proudfoot, along with his legal costs, following a libel suit.

+In November 2023, Oberman joined a march against antisemitism in London.

 Personal life

 Oberman is Jewish, and has said that "Surprisingly, to me, it all came back to being Jewish.
 I say surprisingly because I spent most of my 20s and early 30s on a path that took me far from my religion".
-In December 2004, she married music producer Rob Cowan.
+In December 2004, she married Rob Cowan.
 In August 2006, she gave birth to their daughter.

+Oberman was appointed Member of the Order of the British Empire (MBE) in the 2025 Birthday Honours for services to Holocaust education and combatting antisemitism.

+Oberman's cousin through their grandmothers, is TV presenter Claudia Winkleman.